January 19, 2015 (updated December 6, 2018)

 Joseph reportedly placed all the family’s valuables in a coat pocket and put it on Juliette.
 He managed to get his wife and daughters on a life boat before it was too late.
 Joseph died when the ship went down.
 But his family survived because he sacrificed his own life for their well-being.

 Juliette returned to France with their two daughters after the ship went down.
 She gave birth to Joseph Jr. a few months later.
 The family lived in extreme poverty as Juliette’s father lost his wine cellar during World War I. She was ultimately rewarded a settlement as a result of the Titanic sinking and began piecing her life back together.

 But Juliette and the girls never seemed to recover from the loss of Joseph and the trauma of witnessing Titanic sinking.
 Juliette never remarried and neither of the daughters ever married.
 Joseph Jr., however, did marry and have children of his own.
 Louise, the daughter born with all the medical problems, lived to be 88-years-old and was one of the few remaining survivors of Titanic upon her death in 1998.

 Many descendants of Laroche have been working for years to get a movie made that depicts the real romance that happened on the Titanic with their beloved ancestors.
 It’s clear James Cameron and many other directors who made films and television series about Titanic have deliberately ignored this historic couple.

 Sony, in hacked emails, said it did not want to cast Denzel Washington in blockbuster films because black lead actors “don’t play well” to international audiences.
 The passionate, genuine love story about an interracial couple in Cameron’s Titanic would have been historically accurate, but likely not as profitable at the box office.

-Hollywood and the world in general would rather bury the story of Laroche and Lafargue forever.
+Hollywood and the world history books in general would rather bury the love story of Laroche and Lafargue forever.
 But their descendants and others who recognize the sheer beauty in it will never allow that to happen.